CarrotDLaw/iosevka-carrot/README.md

    4. `webfont::<plan>` : Web fonts only (CSS + WOFF2);
    5. `woff2::<plan>` : WOFF2 only.

-Refer to [Iosevka/README.md](https://github.com/be5invis/Iosevka/blob/master/doc/custom-build.md) for more information.
+Refer to [Iosevka README.md](https://github.com/be5invis/Iosevka/blob/master/doc/custom-build.md) for more information.

 ## Thank You